esciencecenter-digital-skills/workshop-metadata/ds-cr/syllabus.md

 Code Documentation
 * In-code documentation
 * Readme files
-* Writing documentation with sphinx and ReadTheDocs
+* Writing documentation with sphinx and ReadTheDocs or Github pages

 Modular Code Development
 * How can you create blocks of code that can be reused?